komyak9/Conditional-eQTL-meta-analysis/README.md

 ENSG00000254415 | 14863 | 1.03784 | 2284.05127 | 397.486603 | 4.515546e-09 | chr19_51627384_T_A | -19442 | 105 | 111 | 0.124719 | 5.973180e-10 | -0.615058 | 0.097147 | 0.0001 | 0.000007

 ##
 ## Step 3.
-Perform conditional eQTL analysis for SIGLEC14 by adding the lead variant as a covariate into the model.
+Perform conditional eQTL analysis for SIGLEC14 by adding the lead variant as a covariate into the model, and
 ## Step 4: Repeat this until no significant (p < 1e-5) associations remain.

 For these steps, we need to create a covariant dataframe.
 Dataframe row indexes must be sample ids, and each column - variant id.
 The values are the genotype dosages (0, 1, or 2) for the variant in each individual (sample id).